-Based on the above description, several aspects present research gaps that must be fully explored.
-These include the government's support for entrepreneurs in coordinating various interests based on regional approaches, a critical element of business management, and utilizing skills, experience, and resources (Kisubi & Korir, 2021).
-Community participation balances roles in the social model serving the community in a particular area.
-Efforts to strengthen social relationships within the community will create opportunities for establishing institutions that can contribute to society and preserve its heritage.
-Cooperation among communities and coordinating various interests based on regional approaches are essential elements of business management.
+Based on the above description, several aspects present research gaps that have not been fully explored.
+These include the government's support for entrepreneurs in coordinating various interests based on regional approaches, which is a key element in business management by utilizing skills, experience, and resources (Kisubi & Korir, 2021).
+Community participation leads to a balance of roles in the social model serving the community in a particular area Efforts to strengthen social relationships within the community will create opportunities for establishing institutions that can contribute to society and preserve its heritage.
+Cooperation among communities and the coordination of various interests based on regional approaches are essential elements of business management.
 Entrepreneurs also need to adopt a positive attitude toward change.
-Attitude is a learned tendency to respond to an object or class of objects consistently, positively or negatively (Nielsen, 2020; Nuringsih et al., 2020; Younis et al., 2020).
+Attitude is defined as a learned tendency to respond to an object or class of objects consistently, whether positively or negatively (Nielsen, 2020; Nuringsih et al., 2020; Younis et al., 2020).

 Based on the discussion above, this research presents novelty in external factors such as Government Support and Community Support, moderated by the internal factor of entrepreneurial attitude, to enhance the success of MSMEs in East Java.
-This novelty, derived from the literature gap, positions entrepreneurial attitude as a moderating variable, deepening the understanding of how this attitude affects the effectiveness of external support on the success of MSMEs, which has yet to be extensively explored.
+This novelty, derived from the literature gap, positions entrepreneurial attitude as a moderating variable, deepening the understanding of how this attitude affects the effectiveness of external support on the success of MSMEs, which has not been extensively explored previously.
 By integrating Social Cognitive Theory (SCT) and Resource-Based View (RBV), this study provides a holistic approach to analyzing the dynamics of MSME success, emphasizing the importance of synergy among cognitive variables, environmental factors, and resource capabilities.
 Furthermore, this research incorporates sustainability and social entrepreneurship perspectives, enriching the analysis with sustainable social and economic values, thereby making a significant contribution to the literature and practices in MSME development (Freeman et al., 2021; Hussain et al., 2020; Lukovszki et al., 2020).

-The researcher is motivated to conduct this study due to the government's crucial role in continuously providing moral and material support to entrepreneurs to ensure the economic vitality of MSMEs.
-Additionally, entrepreneurs are expected to collaborate within the business community.
-This research contributes in two ways: first, it provides valuable insights to the government for increasing the number of entrepreneurs, and second, it enhances the empowerment of social entrepreneurship communities in the region to remain productive (M. Fan et al., 2021; Glyptis et al., 2021; Suoniemi et al., 2020)e.
+The researcher is motivated to conduct this study due to the crucial role of the government in continuously providing both moral and material support to entrepreneurs to ensure the economic vitality of MSMEs.
+Additionally, entrepreneurs are expected to collaborate with one another within the business community.
+This research contributes in two ways: first, it provides valuable insights to the government for increasing the number of entrepreneurs, and second, it enhances the empowerment of social entrepreneurship communities in the region to remain productiv(M. Fan et al., 2021; Glyptis et al., 2021; Suoniemi et al., 2020)e.

-The novelty of this research also involves concepts from Social Cognitive Theory (SCT).
-On the other hand, community-based entrepreneurship represents a business institution owned by the community to realize the welfare of that community.
-Adomako et al. (2023) and Lestari et al. (2020) emphasize the importance of the organization's goals in creating sustainable values that incorporate political, social, and economic elements.
+The novelty of this research also involves concepts from Social Cognitive Theory (SCT) On the other hand, community-based entrepreneurship represents a business institution owned by the community to realize the welfare of that community.
+Adomako et al., (2023); Lestari et al., (2020) emphasizes the importance of the organization's goals in creating sustainable values that incorporate political, social, and economic elements.
 This research can be further expanded by incorporating the Resource-Based View (RBV) theory.
 The RBV theory is highly relevant to research on government program development to enhance MSMEs in East Java, particularly considering the roles of community participation and entrepreneurial attitude as moderating variables.
-The RBV emphasizes the importance of unique resources and competitive advantages that can be created by utilizing those resources (Gupta et al., 2019; Markus & Rideg, 2020; Nassuna et al., 2023).
-In the context of this study, RBV can help understand how the government leverages its resources and capabilities to support MSMEs while also considering the influence of community participation and entrepreneurial attitude on the effectiveness of MSME programs
+The RBV emphasizes the importance of unique resources and competitive advantages that can be created through the utilization of those resources (Gupta et al., 2019; Markus & Rideg, 2020; Nassuna et al., 2023)In the context of this study, RBV can help understand how the government leverages its resources and capabilities to support MSMEs while also considering the influence of community participation and entrepreneurial attitude on the effectiveness of MSME programs